ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - Is for the elliptic curve Ed25519 and has its Y coordinate equal to -1 or 1 (mod p), with p = (2<sup>255</sup> - 19), see {{Section 4.1 of RFC7748}}; or

    - Is for the elliptic curve Ed448 and has its Y coordinate equal to -1 or 1 (mod p), with p =  (2<sup>448</sup> - 2<sup>224</sup> - 1), see {{Section 4.2 of RFC7748}}.

+For example, this situation can occur if the joining node does not support the pairwise mode of Group OSCORE or does not intend to use the pairwise mode within the OSCORE group.

 Unless it is already intended to use Content-Format "application/concise-problem-details+cbor", a 4.00 (Bad Request) error response from the Group Manager to the joining node MUST have Content-Format "application/ace-groupcomm+cbor".
 In such a case, the response payload is a CBOR map formatted as follows (OPT4):